schuyler/sim2075/methodology/project/development-roadmap.md

 - Frequency of events (do historical base rates match our estimates?)
 - Correlation patterns (do crises cluster as modeled?)
 - Impact magnitudes (do historical shocks match our impact vectors?)

+#### Factor Correlation Validation
+If Phase 3 proxy analysis reveals significant discrepancies between specified factor correlations and historical proxy correlations:
+- Revise correlation estimates for high-sensitivity correlations
+- Document rationale for any estimates that deliberately diverge from historical patterns (e.g., if climate-food linkage is expected to strengthen)
+- Re-validate positive semi-definiteness after revisions

 ### 5.4 Expert Review
 - Review output distributions with domain experts